Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

-It's time to ditch the self-doubt.
 Ladies, we're here because we all have one thing in common.
 As we age, we start to notice every little change in our bodies.
 We think that the little laugh lines on the corners of our eyelids and the effect of time on the body become more and more pronounced over the years—even if others never notice.
-We are our biggest critics!
+We may be saying to ourselves "I don't feel pretty anymore" or "I don't feel sexy anymore."
+We are our own biggest critics!

 At some point, especially for those in a relationship, we may start to fall into a hole.
 We may ask ourselves, "Does my husband even find me attractive?" or "Why don't men check me out anymore?"
 We may wonder where our love life has gone or reminiscence over pictures of our younger days and all the fun we used to have.

-I was watching a comedic movie a few nights ago and a very superficial female character said to the younger female character:
+I was watching a comedic movie a few nights ago and a very superficial but well-intentioned female character said to the younger female character:

 "You're going to want to take a picture of those because years later you're going to be looking back and wishing.
 Enjoy your body while you have it.
 You may think this and that, but one day you'll be looking back thinking you had it all."